denis-314/Kubernetes-master-and-3-nodes----k8s/README.md

-Follow the below steps to deploy a Kubernetes CLuster with a master and 3 data nodes on Ubuntu 20.04
+Follow the below steps to deploy a Kubernetes 1.28.1 Cluster with a master and 3 data nodes on Ubuntu 20.04

    ON MASTER NODE
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________